 Language is a set of words, symbols, sounds, gestures and systems of use common to people belonging to the same community, nation or cultural tradition.
 At work you use it to communicate, to understand, to sell, to negotiate, all this would be impossible without language.
 Language is not only useful in our lives, it is essential, it is the beginning of our whole evolution.

-Thanks to language we are able to learn all sorts of things, at school for example we learn history, science, mathematics which without language would be impossible to understand and explain, so there would be no teacher and education would not exist.
+Thanks to the language we are able to learn all sorts of things, at school, for example, we learn history, science, mathematics which without language would be impossible to understand and explain, so there would be no teacher and education would not exist.

 No book could have been written without the language, so nothing could have existed, we would still be in the Stone Age grunting, hunting and making fire without any perspective of possible evolution.